carmalou/service-worker-example/intro-to-service-worker.md

 Let's take a closer look at `event.respondWith` and `caches.match`, both of which are pretty service worker specific.

 [`event.respondWith`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith) is a function which allows you to intercept a fetch request and give your own response instead.
+It's important to use this function instead of simply returning a response because this is what allows your intercepted response to be sent to the correct place.

+[`caches.match`](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match) is a function that allows us to search through [CacheStorage](link) and find a match for our request.
+When we add something to our cache, it'll be stored in a stack, with the oldest additions at the bottom and the newest at the top. `caches.match` will find the newest match and return that.
+If it doesn't find a match at all, it'll return `null`.

 # Next steps